Docker Compose Demystified: A Full Stack in a Single File

 Compose fixes this by moving every one of those flags into a declarative file.
 Instead of remembering commands, you describe the desired state once and let Compose make it so.

 • image — the container image to run, such as nginx:alpine.
+Pin a real tag, never trust latest for anything you care about.

-• ports — published ports, in host:container form, e.g. "8080:80".
+• ports — published ports in host:container form, e.g. "8080:80".

 • volumes — persistent storage or bind mounts, mapping a named volume or host path into the container.